 Dehydration is another condition that a person can treat easily.

 On the other hand, if the urine is dark, it may be a sign that they need to increase their fluid intake.
-The AHA note that water is the most healthy beverage for rehydrating.
+The AHA notes that water is the most healthy beverage for rehydrating.

 Another way to reduce tiredness and weakness is to eat a nutritious diet.
-This increases energy, improves general health, and reduces the risk of developing serious medical conditions, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+This increases energy, improves general health, and reduces the risk of developing serious medical conditions, according to the

 Here are a few tips from the